sdstatt/untitled_website/README.md

 - *How can I not get caught?*

 Here are the 3 ways of not getting caught while playing games:
-1. *Creating a Seperate Desktop*
-Alt+Win, Create a seperate desktop, and drag your game window into there.
+1. *Creating a Seperate Desktop:*  Alt+Win, Create a seperate desktop, and drag your game window into there.
-2. *Minimizing your Game Window*
-On your window, Press the "_" Button.
+2. *Minimizing your Game Window:* On your window, Press the "_" Button.
-3. *Switching tabs*
-Switch to your browser tab.
+3. *Switching tabs:* Switch to your browser tab.

 If you follow these I can assure you that you will be safe as possible.
 Make sure when a teacher isn't nearby so that you can be more safe.